 Hatch in Garfield County, Utah — The American Mountains (Southwest)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 22, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 382 times since then and 19 times this year.
+It was originally submitted on June 22, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 420 times since then.
 Photos: 1, 2, 3. submitted on June 22, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.